 - Negotiating salary and making offers to candidates on a client’s behalf

-As you gain experience and grow in confidence, you will learn more regarding the client-side of your role.
+As you gain experience and grow in confidence, you will learn more about the client-side of your role.
 As a result, your business development skills will improve, and your days will become more varied.

 You will find yourself travelling to meet with clients at their offices, enabling you to find out about their future business goals and identify new opportunities.
 Attending networking events presents more opportunities to learn about developments within your industry and find client companies to do business with.
-Additionally, you will no doubt, have the opportunity to mentor new Recruitment Consultants joining your firm.
+Additionally, you will, no doubt, have the opportunity to mentor new Recruitment Consultants joining your firm.